petermsiegel/f-string-apl/README.md

 ## The Shortcut for Numeric Commas

-<span class="marginnote">Typically, each number or numeric string presented to `` `C `` will represent an integer, but if a real number is presented, only the integer part will have commas added.
+<span class="margin-note">Typically, each number or numeric string presented to `` `C `` will represent an integer, but if a real number is presented, only the integer part will have commas added.
 </span>
 The [**Numeric**] **Commas** shortcut `` `C `` adds commas every 3 digits (from the right) to one or more numbers or numeric strings.It has an advantage over the `$` (Dyalog's `⎕FMT`) specifier: it doesn't require you to guesstimate field widths.

 Let's use the `` `C `` shortcut to add the commas to the temperatures!

-<span class="marginnote">Cool!
+<span class="margin-note">Cool!
 OK, not literally.</span>
 ```
    sun_core← 15E6               ⍝ 15000000 is a bit hard to parse!
    ∆F 'The sun''s core is at {`C sun_core}°C or {`C C2F sun_core}°F.'